 Who is Ed Buck?

 Buck, 65, is a major political donor who gave $23,600 to various California races and causes through June 2018, per campaign-finance records.
 Most famously, he led a campaign to impeach Arizona Republican governor Evan Mecham in 1987.
+And, as of March 26, no charges have been filed against him.

 What happened with the case involving Gemmel Moore?